 When it comes to anxiety relief, this oil, which comes directly from the cedar tree, targets the mind.
 The fragrance works to increase the levels of serotonin in your body (serotonin is a feel-good hormone that helps keep your mood in balance).
 Once in the brain, serotonin converts to melatonin, which helps promote better sleep, so say goodbye to restless nights.
 (By the way, if you suffer from insomnia, you may already take melatonin supplements to help get your sleep schedule back on track.)

 Yes, a cup of chamomile tea is totally calming, but did you ever think that its mellow scent had something to do with it?
-An exploratory study at the University of Pennsylvania School of Medicine found that chamomile oil can have antidepressant qualities in addition to treating anxiety.
+Research has shown that chamomile oil can have antidepressant qualities, in addition to treating anxiety.
 Although it's important to note: If you have a ragweed allergy, it’s possible you may also be allergic to chamomile.